openbraininstitute/entitycore/docs/schema.md

 - **Deletion**:
   - Entities can be deleted except if they are referenced by other entities.
 In that case, the entity is marked as deprecated.
+  - Deprecated entities would be ignored from queries except if explicitly asked for.